How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Choose fonts and text layouts that enhance readability for all users, including those with dyslexia, low vision, or cognitive disabilities:

 - Maintain adequate line spacing (minimum 1.5 times font size) and paragraph breaks to prevent visual crowding and improve reading flow.
-Proper spacing helps users with dyslexia and visual tracking difficulties.
+Proper spacing helps users with dyslexia and visual tracking difficulties follow lines of text.

 - Allow users to resize text without breaking the layout (use relative units like em or rem rather than pixels).
-Test text resizing up to 200% to ensure the layout remains functional.
+Test text resizing up to 200% to ensure the layout remains functional without overlapping elements or horizontal scrolling.

 - Ensure optimal line length (45-75 characters) for comfortable reading flow.
-Lines that are too long or too short can make reading difficult and tiring.
+Lines that are too long or too short can make reading difficult and tiring, especially for users with reading difficulties.

 - Prefer left-aligned text over justified text to maintain consistent word spacing.
-Justified text can create uneven spacing that makes reading difficult, especially for users with dyslexia.
+Justified text can create uneven spacing that makes reading difficult, especially for users with dyslexia and cognitive disabilities.

 Create a logical, consistent layout that’s easy to navigate for keyboard users, screen reader users, and those with cognitive disabilities:

 - Ensure that all interactive elements are easily identifiable and consistently styled throughout the site.
-Buttons, links, and form controls should have clear visual indicators of their interactive nature.
+Buttons, links, and form controls should have clear visual indicators of their interactive nature—users shouldn’t have to hover to discover what’s clickable.

 Responsive Design: Multi-Device Accessibility